warden-protocol/wardenprotocol/docs/docs/learn/introduction-to-warden.md

 OApps are a powerful evolution of traditional smart contracts.
 They allow signing transactions at any chain, while traditional smart contract applications only target users of a single chain.
 An example of an OApp is [SpaceWard](/learn/glossary#spaceward) – our application functioning as the front-end interface for Warden.

 :::tip
 We're currently implementing a breaking update to the protocol.
 OApp developers will be able to build and integrate [AI-driven Agents](/learn/glossary#agent) – autonomous trainable programs independently managing complex processes.
+You can find more information here: [Glossary: Coming soon](/learn/glossary#coming-soon).
 :::

 ## Why joining Warden?